ska-sa/spead2/doc/tools.rst

 continues until interrupted by :kbd:`Ctrl-C`.
 You can also list more :samp:`{group}:{port}` pairs, which will all stored in the same pcap file.

+You can also specify ``-`` in place of the filename to suppress the write to file.
+This is useful to simply count the bytes/packets received without being limited by disk throughput.

-Unfortunately, unlike tcpdump, it is not possible to tell directly tell whether packets were dropped.
+Unfortunately, unlike tcpdump, it is not possible to directly tell whether packets were dropped.
 NIC counters (on Linux, accessed with :command:`ethtool -S`) can give an indication, although sometimes packets are dropped during the shutdown process.